ramigs/strapi-nuxt-article/strapi-nuxt.md

 # Strapi Authentication in a Nuxt.js App

+Implementing Strapi Authentication and Authorization in a Nuxt.js SSR project, using @nuxtjs/auth.

 In this tutorial I'll be showing you how I built a Vue.js app with Authentication using Cosmic JS and AWS Lambda prior to deploying to Netlify.